 Teachers shape young minds and inspire the next generation.
-Therefore, it is important to maintain an up-to-date view of the world.
+Therefore, it is important to maintain an updated view of the world.
 One of the most impactful ways to broaden your horizons and develop as a teacher is through travel.
 There are several exclusively available grants and travel opportunities for teachers.
 These experiences allow teachers to explore new cultures and bring fresh experiences back to the classroom.
-Here are 9 incredible travel opportunities and grants just for teachers.
+Here are twelve incredible travel opportunities for teachers.

 You may also wish to explore the following Fulbright Awards for teachers: